The critical disordered pinning measure: Introduction

 is well-defined.
 Using the time-reversed noise $\dot{\widetilde{W}}_t:=\dot W_{1-t}$, the solution $(u^\delta(t,x))_{t\in[0,1],x\in\bbR}$ admits a generalised Feynman-Kac representation (see \cite{BC95,CSZ17b}) with

-where $\bE^{1-t,x}$ denotes the expectation for a Brownian motion $B_\cdot$ independent of $\tilde{W}_\cdot$, starting at $x$ at time $1-t$.
+where $\bE^{1-t,x}$ denotes the expectation for a Brownian motion $B_\cdot$ independent of $\tilde{W}_\cdot$, starting at time-space $(1-t,x)$.
 The right-hand side of \eqref{eq:FK} is a natural continuous \textit{point-to-plane} analogue of the directed polymer \eqref{def:dp}.
 Thereby as $\delta\downarrow0$, a result similar to Theorem~\ref{thm:2} is expected to hold.

 The precise result is stated as follows.
 We only treat the marginal distribution at $t=1$ (and the case for general $t$ follows from Remark~\ref{r:fdd}).
 With a slight abuse of notation, denote $\bE^{0,x}$ and the associated probability $\bP^{0,x}$ by $\bE^x$ and $\bP^x$, respectively.
 By a change of variables $(s,y)=(\delta^2\tilde{s}, \delta\tilde{y})$ and by the invariance of diffusive scaling for Brownian motion, $u^\delta(1,x)$ is equal in distribution to the following integral,